 Now, delete the Minecraft folder (see the second solution).
 Finally, re-download and reinstall it and see if the issue persists.

-Why can’t I join Minecraft Realm?
+Why can’t I join a realm on Minecraft PC?

 You won’t be able to join a realm in Minecraft if you are using a modded game client.
 So, make sure that’s not your case.
 Other than that, you can use the solutions that we have mentioned earlier to fix the issue.
+No matter whether you get this problem on Windows 11, Windows 10, or any other version, the solutions are the same.